How to Choose the Best Backpacking Sleeping Bag

 Down vs. Synthetic Sleeping Bags

-Choosing between a down sleeping bag or a synthetic insulated bag is another bridge to cross.
-Down has a better warmth-to-weight ratio, compresses better, and lasts longer.
-Its kryptonite, however, is moisture.
-Down loses its ability to insulate when wet, so if you backpack in particularly humid environments for days on end with no opportunity to dry out your gear, you might consider synthetics.
-That said, it is fairly easy to keep a down bag from getting wet and advances in shell fabrics and hydrophobic treatments for down over the years have helped mitigate this issue.
+That said for wet weather, it is fairly easy to keep a bag with down fill from getting wet and advances in shell fabrics and hydrophobic treatments for down over the years have helped mitigate this issue.
 Sleeping bags using synthetic insulation are usually less expensive, slightly heavier (although innovations in synthetic fabrics have narrowed the gap considerably), and not as compressible.
-They maintain some of their insulating ability when wet, but you’ll of course be uncomfortable in a wet sleeping bag, and if you sleeping bag is wet, chances are high that mistakes were made along the way.
+They maintain some of their insulating ability when wet, but a soaked bag is nobody's idea of a warm and comfy sleeping bag.
+And if your sleeping bag is wet, chances are high that mistakes were made along the way.
+If you're looking for an ultralight sleeping bag, you'll likely be focused on down.

 Construction

 Most of the sleeping bags marketed towards backpackers use a lightweight shell fabric treated with DWR to provide some moisture resistance.
 Pertex is one of the most common brands used.
-Some bags, like the Apache from Western Mountaineering, are available using GORE Windstopper which provides more weather resistance than most bags.
+Some bags, like the Badger Infinium from Western Mountaineering, are available using GORE fabrics which provide more weather resistance than most bags.
 For most people using their bags in tents and in three-season conditions, the lightweight shell fabrics are sufficient.
+For the most part the best backpacking sleeping bags out there utilize a more typical water-resistant DWR, breathable fabric type of shell construction.

 Packing